 If you’re reading this, I’m sure you are familiar with “hair porosity.”
-Essentially, hair porosity is about your hair’s capacity to absorb and keep moisture.
+Hair porosity is about your hair’s capacity to absorb and keep moisture.

 Your hair’s porosity communicates how effectively oils and moisture travel through the outermost layer of your hair, known as the cuticle.